ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 dshot: move implementation to a separate directory & library
-message: dshot: move implementation to a separate directory & library

 So that the static memory overhead is not added to targets w/o dshot
 ### Antipattern Category